mdmurbach/nleis-battery-manuscript/README.md

 The data file is broken up between the experimental data (found in the "raw" folder) and simulation data (found in the "simulation" folder).
 The experimental data is further broken down into:

-- new: contains the the raw data files and the corresponding Kramers-Kronig validation for the EIS/NLEIS experiments done on three fresh Li|NMC cells
+- new: contains the the raw data files and the corresponding Kramers-Kronig validation for the EIS/NLEIS experiments done on three fresh Li|NMC cells.
+Each cell subdirectory has experimental data for 10, 30, 40, 50, and 60% state of charge and the open-circuit potentials the experiments were done at.
 - aged: contains the the raw data files and the corresponding Kramers-Kronig validation for the EIS/NLEIS experiments done on three Li|NMC cells cells that were aged for 100 cycles at 2C.
+Each cell subdirectory has experimental data for 10, 30, 40, 50, and 60% state of charge and the open-circuit potentials the experiments were done at.
 - resistor: contains the raw data files for the EIS/NLEIS experiment done of the purely resistive wire to obtain inherent instrument offset